vishipayyallore/speaker-series-2022/aws-learning/S3_15Jan2022_.NET6_In_AWS_EC2/README.md

-# Deploying .NET 6 Apps into Amazon EC2 and working with DynamoDB
+# .NET 6 Web API with DynamoDB, and Deploying .NET 6 Blazor WASM to Windows EC2

 ## Date Time: 15-Jan-2022 at 09:00 AM IST